-The Board Chair and CEO maintains a standing invitation to all JAC meetings, both scheduled and ad hoc, subject to the presence of any conflict of interest.
-For the avoidance of doubt, the Board Chair and CEO attend JAC meetings in an ex-officio capacity.
+The Board Chair and CEO maintain a standing invitation to all advisory committee meetings, both scheduled and ad hoc, subject to the presence of any conflict of interest.
+For the avoidance of doubt, the Board Chair and CEO attend advisory committee meetings in an ex-officio capacity.